nylas/nylas-mail/internal_packages/unsubscribe/README.md

 - **confirm_for_email**: Toggle a confirmation box on or off before sending an automatic unsubscribe email (default: off).
 - **confirm_for_browser**: Toggle a confirmation box on or off before opening a browser window to unsubscribe from an email (default: off).
 - **debug**: Toggle maximum debug info.
 This will allow you to see all of the logs other than just the errors (default: off).

-More documentation of these toggles is available in [`unsubscribe-settings.defaults.json`](unsubscribe-settings.defaults.json).

 ## Made by